 Reduced DOE - instead of a Full Factorial, a collective decision may be to reduce experiments and apply a Half-Factorial.

 There may be tasks that are better performed in a sequence.
 It may be worth the risk to try and start the tasks immediately and sacrifice some level of risk or unknown.

 This obviously depends on the task and specific project but put some thought to move the task forward and assigning more resources to those.

 Use pre-designed templates and calculators whenever possible.
-A lot of time can be saved.
+A lot of time can be saved using tools that already exist.
 Usually, others in your field or company will have created templates, reference guides, etc.

 It is advised to get a hold of as many tools as possible and save them just in case they become applicable for your project.